18 Top-Rated Midwest Vacations

 Depending on the time of the year, you can pick apples at local orchards, plan a horse-drawn sleigh ride in the winter on a family-run farm, or simply drive through the many connected villages to admire the Swiss and German influence on this quiet Amish settlement.

-One of the most popular things to do in Amish Country is visit Heini's Cheese Chalet or one of the many nearby cheese factories that offer tours and tastings.
+One of the most popular things to do in Amish Country is visit Bunker Hill Cheese or one of the many nearby cheese factories that offer tours and tastings.
 Go hungry because you will have plenty to sample as you experience one of the other delights of Amish Country: the food.
 Walnut Creek Cheese is a must-visit in Walnut Creek.
 While it serves as a local grocery store, it is a mecca of bulk food buying opportunities, from spices to cheese for low prices.

 The best days to visit Amish country are any day but Sunday, as they strictly observe the day of rest, and nothing is open.